arnabdev1/kormi_app/README.md

 ## License

-This project is open-source and available for use.
-There is no formal license; please use it as you see fit while respecting the work of the contributors.
+This project is copyrighted by Arnab Dev.
+While the source code is available, please contact the author for permissions or inquiries regarding usage and distribution.

 ## Acknowledgments

-- Inspired by the need for trustworthy domestic work solutions.
+- Inspired by the need for trustworthy domestic work solutions in Bangladesh.